const-ae/proDA/README.md

 #> A0A0B4K6X7;A1Z8J0                             0         0         0         0         0         0
 ```

-After extracting the bits from the table we most care about, we will have to adapt the matrix slightly.
+After extracting the bits from the table we most care about, we will have to modify it.

-First, MaxQuant codes missing values as `0`.
+Firstly, MaxQuant codes missing values as `0`.
 This is misleading, because the actual abundance probably was not zero, but just some value too small to be detected by the mass spectrometer.
 Accordingly, I will replace all `0` with `NA`.

-Second, the raw intensity values have a linear mean-variance relation.
+Secondly, the raw intensity values have a linear mean-variance relation.
 This is undesirable, because a change of `x` units can be a large shift if the mean is small or irrelevant if the mean is large.
 Luckily, to make the mean and variance independent, we can just `log` the intensities.
 Now a change of `x` units is as significant for highly abundant proteins, as it is for low abundant ones.

 ``` r
 abundance_matrix[abundance_matrix == 0] <- NA